altimmons/LangNotes/Linux/ShellNotes.md

 3.  $ cp filename{-v1,-v2}

-In the first two examples, I’m doing exactly the same thing as I did in the previous set of examples, but with far less typing.
+In the first two examples, I'm doing exactly the same thing as I did in the previous set of examples, but with far less typing.
 The first example takes a file named filename and copies it to filename-old The second example takes a file named filename-old and copies it to simply filename.

-The third example might give us a clearer picture of what’s actually occuring in the first two.
-In the third example, I’m copying a file called filename-v1 to a file called filename-v2 The curly brace ({) in this context, tells bash that "brace expansion" is taking place.
+The third example might give us a clearer picture of what's actually occuring in the first two.
+In the third example, I'm copying a file called filename-v1 to a file called filename-v2 The curly brace ({) in this context, tells bash that "brace expansion" is taking place.
 The _preamble_ (in our case filename,) is prepended to each of the strings in the comma-separated _list_ found within the curly braces, creating a new word for each string.
 So the third example above expands to:

 [View Raw Code](http://samrowe.com/wordpress/advancing-in-the-bash-shell/#)[?](http://www.oriontransfer.co.nz/software/jquery-syntax)